 #7.
 Linking Throughout Website Helps To Determine The Interest Pattern of Visitors and Improves Overall Readers Time, Pages Per Visit

 I have been constantly adding links to every post I have that are similar to what I am writing about.
-Here’s how it looks like, Secret to Life Success: Getting Paid To Do What You Love.
+Here’s how it looks like (when you click on it): Secret to Life Success: Getting Paid To Do What You Love if you want to read about the secret formula for life success.

 #8.
 Competition is Not Really a Competition

-I use my competition to get ideas and there’s nothing wrong with others getting ideas from my blog, we know that by copying content exactly will only hurt you, but just by getting ideas and appreciate the work that other bloggers do will go long ways.
+I use my competition to get ideas and there’s nothing wrong with others getting ideas from my blog, we know that by copying content exactly will only hurt you and search engines will get you by penalizing you, but getting ideas and appreciate the work that other bloggers do in the comment section will go long ways.

 If you just started, don’t expect the results right away and don’t give up.
 Any business takes time, just stick with it and dedicate enough time.